 Confirmed invited plenary speakers:

 - Roy Briere 'Charm and XYZ Prospects at Belle II'

 - Jolanta Brodzicka 'HFLAV-charm'

-- Angelo Carbone 'CPV in the charm sector at LHCb'
+- Angelo Carbone 'CPV and oscillations in the charm sector at LHCb'

 - Melissa Cruz 'Charm spectroscopy from amplitude analyses in B(s) decays @ LHCb'